Here at Thundra, security is our top concern, and we provide highest security standards.

 All of the collected user data and monitoring data is stored as encrypted with AWS KMS system by encryption keys.
-Also all of the snapshots and backups are encrypted as well at the place where they resides.
+Also, all of the snapshots and backups are encrypted as well at the place where they reside.

-All of the communication between the user browser and the Thundra console is done securely through HTTPS (TLS).
-We are using JWT tokens with Auth0 for console authentication.
+All of the communication between the user browser and the Thundra products is done securely through HTTPS (TLS).
+We are using JWT tokens with Auth0 for product authentication.
 For payment, we are using Stripe, which is certified to PCI Service Provider Level 1, (the most stringent level of certification available in the payments industry).
-So we don’t collect and store any information of your credit card as they are handled and managed by Stripe directly.
+So we don’t collect and store any information about your credit card as they are handled and managed by Stripe directly.

-Data retention depends on user’s pricing plan.
+Thundra APM’s data retention depends on the user’s pricing plan.
 Data retention is:

 If you want to delete your account, you can contact us through Slack or email@example.com.
 We will respond with the confirmation of deletion in 24 hours.

 All of the services and data stores in Thundra are designed to be highly available components.
-We use Aurora MySQL, DynamoDB and Elasticsearch to store collected data.
+We use Aurora MySQL, DynamoDB, and Elasticsearch to store collected data.
 Also collected monitoring data is backed up on AWS S3.
-AWS DynamoDB and S3 are highly available and resilient services as they run at multi AZ with backups.
+AWS DynamoDB and S3 are highly available and resilient services as they run at multi-AZ with backups.
 For Elasticsearch, we run multiple instances on multiple AZ and each shard has its own replicate located at another AZ.
-For Aurora MySQL, we have multiple read replicas on different AZ and region and in case of an outage, they can be promoted to master role.
+For Aurora MySQL, we have multiple read replicas on different AZ and regions and in case of an outage, they can be promoted to the master role.

-In addition to data stores, both of our collector and console applications run as multiple instances on multi AZ behind Application Load Balancers and they can automatically scale up and down according to the system load.
-Besides collector and console applications, all of the remaining components of our backend are %100 serverless and by their nature they are highly available and scalable applications.
+In addition to data stores, all of our collectors and products run as multiple instances on multi-AZ behind Application Load Balancers and they can automatically scale up and down according to the system load.
+Besides collector and applications, all of the remaining components of our backend are %100 serverless and by their nature, they are highly available and scalable applications.

 All of our data stores, RDS and Elasticsearch (and even caches, Elastic Cache / Redis), have daily backups so in case of disaster, they can be restored to the latest day.
 The remaining changes until the disaster time on the data store occurred after snapshot can be restored by replaying events from S3 backups.
 In addition to S3 backups, data retention of our Kinesis stream, which is the stream of collected monitoring data, is 7 days, so that in case of the catastrophic failure of Elasticsearch, we can replay the data to be ingested.